wakesurfer/terraform-meetup/README.md

 terraform apply
 ```

-To clean up and remove the things you created with "terraform plan"
+To clean up and remove the things you created with "terraform apply"
 ```
 terraform destroy
 ```